 Diamond drillhole and underground channel samples vary between 0.1 metres and 1.5 metres in length.
-The samples are maintained in secure facilities and are under the control of our employees or the independent laboratory at all times.
-We have no reason to believe that the validity and integrity of the samples has been compromised.
+No specific security measures are taken with the samples, but as the samples are prepared and analyzed within the confines of the general mine security enclosures, there is no reason to believe that the validity and integrity of the samples have been compromised.

-Both the channel and the underground diamond drillhole samples are sent to the on-site laboratory, which is not certified by any standards association but is managed and operated by the international commercial laboratory firm, SGS.
+Both channel and drill core samples are placed in new, clean plastic bags with two sample number tags on the inside and one number and barcode tag on the outside.
+The bags are sealed with a metal strip prior to transmission to the on-site laboratory, which is not certified by any standards association but is managed and operated by the international commercial laboratory firm, SGS (Certifications: ISO 14001, OHSAS 18001, NTP-ISO/ IEC 17020, NTP-ISO/IEC 17025 AND NTP-ISO/IEC 17065) until June 2021 and Inspectorate Bureau Veritas (Certifications: ISO 9001, ISO 17025, ISO 45001 and ISO 14001) after June 2021.
 Assays for silver, zinc, lead, and copper are performed using acid digestion and AA finish.

 The mine geology department conducts a QAQC program that is independent from the laboratory.
 The program includes the insertion of certified standards, blanks and duplicate samples.
-The results of the QAQC samples demonstrate acceptable accuracy and precision and that no significant contamination is occurring at the mine or external laboratories.
+There is evidence of standard and blank identification labelling errors, but overall, the results were acceptable and indicate reasonable accuracy at the laboratory.

-As part of normal plant operation procedures, metallurgical analysis and testing is undertaken as required.
-The majority of these analyses are to assess mill performance and metallurgical recovery.
+As part of normal plant operating procedures, routine metallurgical test work is undertaken on an annual basis to evaluate veins metallurgical performance and to manage the ore blend necessary to produce an optimal concentrate product.
 Metal recovery forecasts used in our mine plans are based on the historical performance of the plant operations and the tonnes and grade of material that is planned to be mined.

-Management estimates that mineral reserves at the Huaron mine, effective June 30, 2021, are as follows:
+Management estimates that mineral reserves at the Huaron mine, effective June 30, 2022, are as follows:

-Huaron Mineral Reserves 1, 2
+Huaron Mineral Reserves

-Grams of Silver
+Reserve Category Tonnes (Mt) Grams of Silver per tonne % Zinc % Lead % Copper

-Reserve Category Tonnes (Mt) per tonne % Zinc % Lead % Copper
+Proven 7.0 169 2.97 1.51 0.54

-Proven 6.9 164 2.95 1.46 0.70
+Probable 3.9 167 2.97 1.63 0.30

-Probable 3.6 171 3.10 1.73 0.31
+TOTAL 11 168 2.97 1.55 0.45

-TOTAL 10.5 167 3.00 1.56 0.57
+1 Estimated using a price of \$19 per ounce of silver, \$2,600 per tonne of zinc, \$2,000 per tonne of lead and \$7,000 per tonne of copper.
+Totals may not add due to rounding.

-- Estimated using a price of \$18 per ounce of silver, \$2,450 per tonne of zinc, \$2,000 per tonne of lead and \$6,500 per tonne of copper.
-Totals may not add due to rounding. - Mineral reserve estimates for the Huaron mine were prepared under the supervision of, or were reviewed by, Christopher Emerson, FAusIMM, and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.
+2 Mineral reserve estimates for the Huaron mine were prepared under the supervision of, or were reviewed by, Christopher Emerson, FAusIMM, and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.

-Management estimates that mineral resources at the Huaron mine, effective June 30, 2021, are as follows:
+Management estimates that mineral resources at the Huaron mine, effective June 30, 2022, are as follows:

 Huaron Mineral Resources

-Grams of Silver
+Resource Category Tonnes (Mt) Grams of Silver per tonne % Zinc % Lead % Copper

-Resource Category Tonnes (Mt) per tonne % Zinc % Lead % Copper
+Measured 2.1 163 3.05 1.58 0.42

-Measured 1.9 162 3.11 1.63 0.21
+Indicated 2.4 166 2.92 1.71 0.40

-Indicated 2.5 154 2.78 1.55 0.67
+Inferred 7.2 155 2.73 1.47 0.26

-Inferred 5.8 153 2.73 1.51 0.43
+1 Mineral resources exclude those mineral resources converted to mineral reserves.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+Estimated using a price of \$19 per ounce of silver, \$2,600 per tonne of zinc, \$2,000 per tonne of lead and \$7,000 per tonne of copper.
+Mineral resources are reported within scheduled mine shapes and above a mineral resource cut-off grade.

-- These mineral resources are in addition to mineral reserves.
-Estimated using a price of \$18 per ounce of silver, \$2,450 per tonne of zinc, \$2,000 per tonne of lead and \$6,500 per tonne of copper.
-Mineral resources are reported within scheduled mine shapes and above a mineral resource cut-off grade. - Mineral resource estimates for the Huaron mine were prepared under the supervision of, or were reviewed by, Christopher Emerson, FAusIMM, and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.
+2 Mineral resource estimates for the Huaron mine were prepared under the supervision of, or were reviewed by, Christopher Emerson, FAusIMM, and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.